 Depending upon the timing, duration and specifics of FDA approval of any future product candidates, some of our U.S. patents may be eligible for limited patent term extension under the Hatch-Waxman Act.
 The Hatch-Waxman Act permits restoration of the patent term of up to five years as compensation for patent term lost during product development and FDA regulatory review process.
 Patent-term restoration, however, cannot extend the remaining term of a patent beyond a total of 14 years from the product's approval date.
-The patent-term restoration period is generally one-half the time between the effective date of an IND or the issue date of the patent, whichever is later, and the submission date of an NDA plus the time between the submission date of an NDA or the issue date of the patent, whichever is later, and the approval of that application, except that the review period is reduced by any time during which the applicant failed to exercise due diligence.
+The patent-term restoration period is generally one-half the time between the effective date of an NDA plus the time between the submission date of an NDA or the issue date of the patent, whichever is later, and the applicant failed to exercise due diligence.
 Only one patent applicable to an approved drug is eligible for the extension and the application for the extension must be submitted prior to the expiration of the patent.
-The USPTO, in consultation with the FDA, reviews and approves the application for any patent term extension or restoration.
-In the future, we may apply for restoration of patent term for our currently owned or licensed patents to add patent life beyond its current expiration date, depending on the expected length of the clinical trials and other factors involved in the filing of the relevant NDA.
+The USPTO, in consultation with the FDA, reviews and approves the application for the clinical trials and other factors involved in the filing of the relevant NDA.

 Market exclusivity provisions under the FDCA also can delay the submission or the approval of certain applications.
 The FDCA provides a five-year period of non-patent marketing exclusivity within the United States to the first applicant to gain approval of an NDA for a new chemical entity.
 A drug is a new chemical entity if the FDA has not previously approved any other new drug containing the same active moiety, which is the molecule or ion responsible for the action of the drug substance.
-During the exclusivity period, the FDA may not accept for review an abbreviated new drug application (ANDA), or a 505(b)(2) NDA submitted by another company for a generic version of such drug where the applicant does not own or have a legal right of reference to all the data required for approval.
-However, an application may be submitted after four years if it contains a certification of patent invalidity or non-infringement.
-The FDCA also provides three years of marketing exclusivity for an NDA, 505(b)(2) NDA or supplement to an existing NDA if new clinical investigations, other than bioavailability studies, that were conducted or sponsored by the applicant are deemed by the FDA to be essential to the approval of the application, for example, new indications, dosages or strengths of an existing drug.
+During the exclusivity period, the FDA may not accept for review an abbreviated new drug application (ANDA), or a 505(b)(2) NDA submitted by another company for a generic version of such drug where the application des not own or have a legal right of reference to all the data required for approval.
+However, an application (ANDA), or a 505(b)(2) NDA or submitted by another company for a generic version of such drug where the application (ANDA), or a 505(b)(2) NDA or supplement to an existing MDA if new clinical investigations, other than bioavailability studies, that were conducted or sponsored by the applicature are deemed by the FDA to the approval of the application (ANDA, for example, new indications, dosages or strengths of an existing drug.
 This three-year exclusivity covers only the conditions of use associated with the new clinical investigations and does not prohibit the FDA from approving ANDAs for drugs containing the original active agent.
 Five-year and three-year exclusivity will not delay the submission or approval of a full NDA.
-However, an applicant submitting a full NDA would be required to conduct or obtain a right of reference to all of the preclinical studies and adequate and well-controlled clinical trials necessary to demonstrate safety and effectiveness or generate such data themselves.
+However, an applicant det due duel controlled clinical trials necessary to demonstrate safety and effectiveness or generate such data three-year exclusivity of another company for a for the review of a full NDA.
+However, an applicant submitting a full NDA would be required to conduct or obtain a right of reference to all of the preclinical studies and adequate and well-controlled clinical trials necessary to demonstrate safety and effectiveness or generate such data themeselves.